Dark Stars and Gravitational Waves: Topical Review: Mimickers of black holes and neutron stars

 \section{Mimickers of black holes and neutron stars}

-In gravitational-wave (GW) and electromagnetic (EM) observations, black holes are generally justified by their masses and invisibility rather than the determination of zero TLN.
+In gravitational-wave (GW) and electromagnetic (EM) observations, BH are generally justified by their masses and invisibility rather than the determination of zero TLN.
 In the EM case, getting the TLN information is impossible, while in the GW case, the TLN corrections are usually too weak for distant events.
-Thus, it is difficult to distinguish dark stars from black holes with similar masses.
-On the other hand, neutron stars can have detectable TLN but are constrained to have masses between $1 M_{\odot}$ and $2.6 M_{\odot}$.
-Therefore, if the boson stars can have masses and TLNs fitted to the above consideration, it is hard to distinguish them from black holes or neutron stars.
-Such kinds of boson stars can be the mimickers of black holes or neutron stars.
-Especially the masses of the boson stars can also fall in the ranges of either lower or higher mass gaps for the black hole, and then these boson stars can be the candidates for the gap events with small TLNs.
+Thus, it is difficult to distinguish DS from BH with similar masses.
+On the other hand, NS can have detectable TLN but are constrained to have masses between $1 M_{\odot}$ and $2.6 M_{\odot}$. {The lower mass bound is suggested by the optical observations that almost no NS with masses below $1 M_{|odot}$ have been observed \cite{Lattimer:2014wci}.
+The upper mass bound depends on the EoS of dense nuclear matter, which is uncertain and should be inferred from the observed M-R relation.
+However, most candidate EOS suggest that the upper mass bound shall not be larger than $2.6 M_{\odot}$ \cite{LIGOScientific:2020zkf,Lattimer:2021emm}.} Therefore, if the boson stars can have masses and TLNs fitted to the above consideration, it is hard to distinguish them from BH or NS.
+Such kinds of boson stars can be the mimickers of BH or NS.
+The masses of the boson stars can also fall in the ranges of either lower or higher mass gaps for the BH, and then these boson stars can be the candidates for the gap events with small TLNs.

+We illustrate that BS is the BH and NS mimickers rather than fermionic stars.
+It is because both EOCs could have similar (or even identical) macroscopic M-R relations, and currently, the only GW observable to differentiate ECO from the BH is the tidal deformability.
+With the degeneracy of various DM models, one essentially can not pin down the underlying nature of DM, namely fermionic particles or bosonic ones, from a single event.
+However, suppose we believe a single and unique DM particle exists to explain the cosmological anomaly, statistical-wise.
+In that case, one can read out the details of the underlying DM model after accumulating sufficient events and data.

-In this section, we would like to demonstrate the possibility of the boson stars as the mimickers of black holes or neutron stars based on the EoSs discussed in section \ref{EoS_sec}.
+In this section, we would like to demonstrate the possibility of the boson stars as the mimickers of BH or NS based on the EoSs discussed in section \ref{EoS_sec}.